 I loved Renoir.
 Later I studied his life and career and then the careers of the other Impressionists.

-My joy at possessing the talisman was short-lived.
+The joy of possessing the talisman was short-lived.
 The burden of owning a forbidden and stolen book became unbearable.
 Didn’t my act confirm what the librarian maintained about me?
-When I returned to the library the next day, I was shamefaced and, for the first and only time felt I didn’t belong.
+When I returned to the library the next day, I was shamefaced and, for the first time felt I didn’t belong.

 So I returned the book.
 On the day I appointed for myself, I made my way into the forbidden stacks.
 The spot from where I had taken the book was still empty and undisturbed.
 I removed the book from my trousers and put it back in its rightful place.